epfl-ada/ada-2023-project-welovepandas/README.md

 - **Data Visualization**</br>
 We will create charts and graphs to help users and breweries visualize beer prefrences, and trends among parameters.</br>
-Make a geomap plot: Interconnect NA states with EU contries based on their the most desired beer style.

 ## Proposed timeline
 - 17.11.23 **Milestone 2** deadline.